 - If you plan to stay overnight, a blanket is handy

 - There’s no electricity and a very weak mobile signal on the island

 Visiting the islet via Palompon is relatively easy.
 From Palompon you’ll simply need to take a pump boat to the island.

 A few days before you arrive to the area, you’ll need to book a visit to Kalanggaman Island via Palompon’s Ecotours Office (the local tourism board).
 Here they control the number of people heading to the island, they collect fees and arrange boat transportation as well as accommodation for those planning to stay overnight.

 The high season is from April to May.
 To travel to Kalanggaman during that time, you should arrange everything far in advance, just to make sure.

 If you’re less than 15 people and want to save money on the pump boat by sharing it with others, enquire about it at the Ecotours office in advance.

 Some travellers prefer contacting others planning to visit Kalanggaman to share a boat on a specific date.
-Here’s a forum for that.
+There used to be a forum for that, but it’s no longer available.
 Alternatively, once arriving at the Ecotours site, wait for a boat to fill up.